Underride / Override Accident Lawyers in Augusta

 - Damage to your vehicle

 - Loss of earning capacity

 What are punitive damages, and when are punitive damages awarded in a case?
 Punitive damages are awarded to punish the at-fault party for their extremely dangerous behavior.
 These types of damages are meant to deter the at-fault party from acting in the same way again.
 They are awarded when there is deliberate neglect or willful action by the at-fault party.
 An example of when punitive damages can be awarded is when the at-fault party is under the influence of drugs or alcohol when the accident occurs.

-Chris Hudson Law Group cares about you and wants to help you receive the financial compensation you deserve.
+The Chris Hudson Law Group in Augusta, GA cares about you and wants to help you receive the financial compensation you deserve.
 We promise to be extremely responsive about your case.
 We will persistently pursue your case so that you can rest easy.

 We understand that this is a situation that you may have never been in before.
-Let us help you navigate this difficult time.
-Call us today at 706-863-6600 to get help.
+Let our experienced truck accident lawyers help you navigate this difficult time.